rvm-sh/rvm/README.md

-# Runner Version Manager
+# rvmsh
-## Runner Version Manager
+## Runtime Version Manager

 >[!WARNING]
-> Currently only supports linux
+> Currently only supports bash on linux

 > [!CAUTION]
 > Not ready for production use, functions may not yet work

 ## Introduction and Motivations
-The runner version manager was created because I had trouble running multiple versions of pnpm, especially projects that lock the version of the runner.
-I've also had issues running other js frameworks from other people's projects for some reason or the other, and hopefully this solves some of the issue.
+rvmsh was created because I had trouble in the course of my programing experience, from having issues managing new runtimes, multiple runtime managers, issues with packages, etc.

-I ultimately hope to be able to use this to manage all my runners, whether it be js, python, rust, etc.
+I ultimately hope to be able to use this to manage all my runtimes, whether it be js, python, rust, etc. Hopefully, I would also be able to have some kind of auto determiner that just decides what the correct runtime version to use and to call that version.

-Inspired by the simplicity of node version manager
+Inspired by the simplicity of nvm.

 ## Definitions
-A runner(or runtime as is commonly termed), is the programme that is run to execute another script / command / task / etc. This includes package managers, compilers, linters, etc.
+A runtime is the programme that is run to execute another script / command / task / etc. For the purpose of rvmsh this can include package managers, compilers, linters, etc.

 ## Goals
-Current goal is to manage pnpm, npm, node, yarn, react, vue and other js runners / frameworks / compilers but hopefully will include other programming language such as python and rust.
-The main goal is to have a single version manager for everything that can fall under the category of a runner.
+Current goal is to manage pnpm, npm, node, yarn, bun and other js runtimes / frameworks / compilers but hopefully will include other programming language such as python and rust.

-It aims to be somewhat of an extention of nvm and slighly less than a full-featured version manager that asdf is.
+Primary principles:
+ - Monolithic - rvm manages everything instead of modular plugins
+ - Multi OS support - currently supports Linux, MacOS, WSL
+ - Multi-shell support - currently only supports bash.
+Plan for zsh and other shells
+ - Multi-language - aim to support languages that I use, such as python and rust
+ - Runtime agnostic - aim to support as many runtimes as possible to encourage ecosystem growth / experimentation
+ - Clean - all installation and usage files / folders / settings predictable, self-contained and leaves no trace on uninstall
+ - Maximal compatibility - aims to be maximally compatible
+ - Minimal dependency - minimise dependency on external packages that do not tend to come standard in unix-based systems

+Future goals:
+ - Support runtimes from other languages
+ - Support autocheck / auto determiner to automatically determine and call the correct version

+nvm > rvmsh > asdf
+* The goal of this project is to be a more-encompassing, monolithic version of nvm.

-Currently working on supporting:
+Currently supports:
+ - node
  - pnpm

+* Does not support npm currently

+Working on
+ - standalone npm / npx support
+ - bun
+ - yarn
+ - typescript
+ - deno
+ - llrt

 Feature goal:
  - An all-in-one version manager for any runner